• Home

 This guide summarizes what contexts are and describes best practices for upgrading your LaunchDarkly account and SDKs from users to contexts.

 Contexts are the upgraded version of LaunchDarkly's existing "user" data objects.
 Previously, flags could only target users, which was limiting if you wanted to target organizations, devices, groups, or other entities.
 Contexts give you much more targeting flexibility.
 They let you create targeting rules for feature flags based on a variety of different information, including attributes pertaining to users, organizations, devices, and more.
-To learn more, read Contexts and segments.
+To learn more, read Contexts.

 Concepts